Alan Davies: QI

-Davies appears as the only permanent panellist on the BBC Two comedy quiz game QI, which was hosted by Stephen Fry from 2003 to 2015, and then by Sandi Toksvig.
+Davies appears as the only permanent panellist on the BBC Two comedy quiz game QI; the programme was hosted by Stephen Fry from 2003 to 2016, and has been hosted by Sandi Toksvig after Fry's departure.
 He also contributed "four words" to the QI book The Book of General Ignorance (which appear after Stephen Fry's foreword), "Will this do, Stephen?".
 Davies has appeared in almost every regular episode of the show, though in one episode (Episode 10 of Series D, "Divination") he appeared, pre-recorded, in only the first few minutes, as he was in Paris attending the UEFA Champions League Final between Barcelona and his beloved Arsenal during the recording.
 His chair was empty for the rest of the episode, although his voice was heard during "General Ignorance".
 He also did not appear in the 2011 Comic Relief episode, when his seat was taken by David Walliams.
 During the filming of the QI Christmas episode 2020, Davies set the new Guinness World Record for the most Christmas crackers pulled by an individual in 30 seconds, achieving 35 successful cracks.
 His record stood until Joel Corry achieved 41 successful cracks at Capital's Jingle Bell Ball on 12 December 2021.

 Books

 Davies's first book, the autobiographical My Favourite People and Me, 1978–88 was published by Michael Joseph (Penguin Books) in September 2009.
 Of the memoir, Davies said he wished to "attempt to remember what I liked as a boy/youth/idiot and to work out why".
 The favourite people referred to in the title include Anton Chekhov, John Belushi, Barry Sheene, Margaret Thatcher ("only for a few days" the author allows), John McEnroe and Starsky and Hutch.
 The book also mentions Arsenal F.C., the football team supported by Davies; he recalls as a child his mother sewing their club badge and captain's number onto his shirt, done only a year or so before she died.
 The paperback was published under the title Rebel Without A Clue: How the 80s Made Me.

-His second memoir and autobiography, Just Ignore Him was published in September 2020.
+His second memoir and autobiography, Just Ignore Him, was published in September 2020.
 The book details the sexual abuse that he suffered as a boy from his father between the ages of 8 and 13.
 In adulthood both the police and the CPS accepted Davies' abuse accusations but declined to prosecute his father Roy Davies, due to his Alzheimer's disease and his by then advancing years.
 Davies promoted the book during a BBC Radio 5 Live interview, first broadcast on 9 December 2020.

+Davies's third book, White Male Stand-Up, was published in September 2025, and details the early years of his career, and how he was affected during them by the events of his childhood.
+Davies described it as a "[reappraisal of] my stand-up comedy career, and my career in acting [...] knowing the hidden burden I was carrying".